 How do you test for a leaky gut?

-We can also test for histamine response and and gut inflammation including zonulin and calprotectin.
-Many times we directly initiate the 4R protocol below in lieu of testing.
+Many times we directly initiate the 4R protocol in lieu of testing.

 When it comes to folks who have histamine issues, it’s beneficial to eliminate foods that stimulate histamine release or that contain high amounts of histamine, such as alcohol and fermented foods.
-It’s also important to provide supplementation to support histamine removal.
+It’s also important to provide supplementation for histamine usage and removal.

-Depending on the location and severity of the inflammation, leaky gut can be repaired with supplementation.
+Depending on the location, severity, and underlying source of inflammation, leaky gut may be repaired with supplementation.
 Common supplements include glutamine (although that’s a possible no-no for folks with an issue with the GAD SNP), short-chain fatty acids like butyrate from butter, aloe (although aloe may not be a good choice for those with autoimmune issues), marshmallow root, and others.
 Kombucha and bone broth (not for glutamate sensitive folks) may also help with leaky gut but I do not recommend it.

 Some folks with extreme gut inflammation or autoimmune issues might require Rx prescriptions.
 As always, discuss your options with your licensed MD.